 - the design and development of interoperable bioinformatic tools and services to analyse and understand pathophysiological mechanisms that elicit diseases.

 - knowledge discovery based on evidence:

 - applying artificial intelligence methods on knowledge graphs for hypothesis generation.

 - developing semantic web tools harnessing the web of linked data for data analysis and knowledge discovery.

 - working on metadata description to enhance discovery in science based on evidence, and to foster a better data science.

-My applied research interests include work on gene-disease associations in common, complex and rare diseases:
+My applied research interests include work on heterogeneous data from common, complex and rare diseases: